Skip to main content

 • Sharpen your trading skills at the campus' Lanterman Investment Center.
 You'll learn to balance risk and reward with access to nearly 140 different worldwide exchanges.

-• Learn in the new Nistler CoBPA.
-It’s a modern and inviting building for UND's business students.
+• Learn in the new Nistler Hall.
+It’s a modern and inviting building for UND's business and public administration students.

 • Receive personalized career support through the Pancratz Career Development Center.
-The Center is dedicated exclusively to career development for online and on-campus business students.
+The center is dedicated exclusively to career development for online and on-campus Nistler College of Business & Public Administration students.

 • Gain international business experience in our student exchange programs.
 We have Study Abroad opportunities in China, Europe and Australia.

-What can you do with a finance degree?
+What can you do with a Finance degree?

-Median salary for business and financial occupations
+Median annual salary for business and financial occupations, 2024

 U.S. Bureau of Labor Statistics